memokey/introduction/README.md

 # Hello 👋
-## A Senior Frontend Engineer
+## A Senior Full-stack Engineer
 ![profile views](./doc/profileview.svg)

 I am currently working remotely.

 ❤️ **Constantly learning** ❤️

-I am a senior frontend engineer.
+I am a senior full-stack engineer.
  He is an accomplished software engineer, highly skilled in both front-end and back-end web development.
 He is friendly, cooperative, and adaptive, which allows him to blend into any team and project with ease.
 He is also a highly motivated and hardworking person who delivers outstanding work in an organized, reliable, and consistent manner.

 ### About Me